mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ---------------

 ..
 IMPORTANT::
-   MDOlab tools have been tested to work with python2.
+   MDOlab tools have been tested to work with python 2.
-   The MDOlab is in the process of migrating to python3;
+   The MDOlab is in the process of migrating to python 3;
-   support for python2 will be dropped before python2 EOL (January 2020).
+   however we will continue to support python 2 for the forseeable future.

 In this guide, python packages are installed using ``pip``.
 Other methods, such as from source or using ``conda``, will also work.